Polight/lego/docs/content/v1/deep.md

 ---
-title: Getting deep
+title: Getting Deep
 weight: 9
 ---

-## Native web-components
+## Native Web-Components

 Because Lego is actual native web-components, all its native possibilities (like [slots](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots#Adding_flexibility_with_slots)), [:host](https://developer.mozilla.org/en-US/docs/Web/CSS/:host) and whatever exists or will exist are on board.

-## Browser compatibility
+## Browser Compatibility

 Lego is based on native _customElements_.
 [Support for customElement is spreading](https://caniuse.com/#feat=custom-elementsv1) and